abbasarezoo/site/_posts/2016-07-03-five-tips-for-students-young-designers.md

 ## 4. Get some kit

-Easier said than done.
-But having your own hardware will help you greatly and if it's a laptop, even better.
+Having your own hardware is a must and if it's a laptop, even better.
 You may need to take it with you to freelance gigs, meetings and (hopefully) interviews.

 If you're doing freelance work for an agency, it's likely that most agencies will have a machine for you.
 But being pro-active and offering to bring your own kit will open up a few doors at the smaller agencies.